Moist & Sticky Date and Walnut Loaf (An Old-Fashioned Recipe)

 As the cake bakes, it will rise and develop a deep golden crust.
 You’ll know the cake is done when the top of the cake springs back gently to the touch.

-Step 4 – Make the Toffee Sauce
+Step 4 – Pour the Toffee Sauce

 - In a small saucepan, melt 1/3 cup unsalted butter over medium heat.